taig/communicator/README.md

 ## Testing

-In order to test all modules a background Phoenix Echo app has to be running.
-The easiest way to achieve that is via the included `docker` configuration:
+To run the Phoenix-module specific tests, the [phoenix_echo][5] app (thanks [@PragTob][6]) has to be running in the background.
+The easiest way to do so is via the included `docker` configuration.
 ```
-docker pull taig/communicator:latest
+docker pull taig/communicator
-docker build -t taig/communicator:latest .
+docker build -t taig/communicator .
 docker --entrypoint="./test.sh" taig/communicator
 ```